-Let's learn about each method, and the difference between them.
+Let's learn about each method and the differences between them.

-Rather than impersonating a specific user, this form of impersonation allows you to view your site using a member or non-member test account.
-This method is ideal if you're not troubleshooting a specific user's problem and need to quickly view your site from a general member OR non-member perspective.
+Rather than impersonating a specific user, this method of impersonation allows you to view your site using a member or non-member test account.
+This method is ideal if you're not troubleshooting a specific user's problem but want to just quickly view your site from the perspective of a general member or non-member.

 To do so:

-If you need to impersonate a specific user, you first need to access their profile.
+If you want to impersonate a specific user, you have to access their profile.
 Then:

 - Click the Impersonate button.